zulrah93/orderbook/README.md

-# Order Book Implementation in Rust for Kraken Interview
+# Order Book Implementation in Rust

 This is a barebones implementation of a order book found in a typical stock exchange like NYSE